danpeig/freecommander_total7zip_installer/README.md

 6. After the installation, start FreeCommander and test packing and unpacking a *7z* file.

 ## Troubleshooting
-* **Not able to download the Total7zip package:** Download the file manually from the repository.
+* **Not able to download the Total7zip package:** Download the *Total7Zip.zip* file from the repository.
 Place in the same folder as the script and run the script again.
 * **Script was blocked because it was not signed:** Right click on the script file, select properties and 'unblock'.

 ## Note about the package download source